uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - %: top of stack (in most cases the default when not provided)
   - \<access>\[\<index or expression>]: value by \[] operator
   - \<access>(\<... args>): call to the attribute; not allowed in CALL opcode source and STORE opcode source
+  - '\' for discarding the result of an expression (only when STORING)
 - OP instruction, where everything except the 'OP' name is in a single bracket, e.g. "OP ($a + $b)"
 - A string literal with " as quotes, and \\" for escaping
 - A signed integer or floating-point number